 Cynthia Lohr is the Vice President of Marketing for J. Lohr Vineyards & Wines, where she oversees the family winery’s advertising, public relations, editorial, promotional, Internet marketing, branding and communications initiatives, and is involved in direct-to-consumer strategy and partner sponsor relationships.
 Prior to joining J. Lohr, Cynthia was a vice president at Alexander Ogilvy Public Relations Worldwide, where her division served an array of clients including Covad Communications, TurboLinux, HomePNA, iPIX, Preview Systems, and Vicinium Systems.
 In addition, while at technology public relations firm Niehaus Ryan Wong, Cynthia led Yahoo!’s pre-IPO strategic messaging efforts, helping to build the company’s consumer brand throughout the mid-90s.
 She also directed strategic communications initiatives and executed numerous product launches for VeriSign, InsWeb and Organic Online.
 Before joining Niehaus Ryan Wong, Cynthia was the director of business development at PRx, a strategic marketing communications firm serving Silicon Valley technology clients.
 She was also an elementary school substitute teacher in Oakland, California, and was a program director for Saint Mary’s College School of Extended Education in nearby Moraga.
 Cynthia holds a Bachelor of Arts degree in French with minor in Psychology from U.C.
 Davis.
 Her diverse background also reflects her passion for family and community, leadership, the arts and education.
 She lives in San Francisco with her husband Sam Lucente and her two daughters, Annabella and Emily, and serves on the Board of Edgewood Center for Children and Families.
 Cynthia is also an experienced ethnic vocalist, who has performed in 19 languages.
 Cynthia joined Headlands’ Board in 2008, and serves on the Audience Engagement Committee.

 David Maisel is a visual artist and photographer whose practice has focused on environmentally impacted sites, in a multi-chaptered series called “Black Maps.”
 His large-scaled aerial photographs show the physical impact on the land from industrial efforts such as mining, logging, water reclamation, and military testing.
 David ’s “Library of Dust,” depicting copper canisters housing the cremated remains of patients from a state-run psychiatric hospital, was the subject of a symposium organized by the New York Institute for the Humanities in 2009.
 “History’s Shadow,” his most recent work, is the subject of a monograph published by Nazraeli Press in Spring 2011.
 In this series, David has re-photographed x-rays of art objects from antiquity, seeking to reveal previously invisible aspects of past civilizations.
 He received his BA from Princeton University, and his MFA from California College of the Arts, in addition to study at Harvard’s Graduate School of Design.
 David was a Scholar in Residence at the Getty Research Institute in 2007 and an Artist in Residence at Headlands in 2008.
 He has been the recipient of an Individual Artist’s Grant from the National Endowment for the Arts, and was short-listed for the Prix Pictet in 2008.
 He lives and works in the San Francisco area, where he has been based since 1993.
-David joined Headlands’ Board in 2011 and serves as Chair of the Program Committee.
+David joined Headlands’ Board in 2011 and serves on the Program Committee.

 Ben Ospital is a partner at MAC- Modern Appealing Clothing, two clothing stores in San Francisco.
 Ben has also developed products and projects for SONY, Paper Magazine and MTV.
 Ben’s Board experience comes from serving on Creative Growth Art Center, PAWS, Destination Foundation and Zeum boards.
 Ben joined Headlands’ Board of Directors in 2013 and serves on the Governance Committee.